qqqstuv/Music-Mixer/README.md

 ### Update on May 7, 2018

 - I tried to mix Just a Dream by Nelly with If I were a boy by Beyonce on Adobe Audition.
 I downloaded the vocal for Just a Dream and the backing track for If I were a boy and just align them together.
 Since they have the same tempo and the same chords, it turns out to be pretty good.
+- I tried mixing Love the way you lie with If I were a boy but there is a pause in the first song which makes everything out of sync without editing
+- I feel like I need to detect the following:
+  + tempo
+  + where the chord begins
+  + chord transposition for songs that have the same chords but at different transposition

+- At this point, I think I have the following approaches:
+  + get vocals and focus on extracting the tempo, the chord and timing and form a database of that
+  + get backing track and detect possible parts to add the vocals in.